bryanwhiting/blog/tech/configurations-for-ml-pipelines.md

 # Hydra?

-I'm writing this because I just learned about `hydra` .
-Remember: I use this site for note taking.
-Here's what I just learned.
+I've been using Hydra lately and I see a lot of benefits in that it solves a lot of the things I've tried and seen solved above.

 ![Hydra!](../img/screenshot-hydra-configs.jpeg){.preview-image}

 [Hydra | Hydra](https://hydra.cc/)

 - Hydra is Python open source maintained by Facebook
-- If built to configure pipelines, in particular ML pipelines but could be used for anything.
+- If built to configure pipelines, in particular ML pipelines but could be used for anything that needs config files.
-- It uses `dataclasses` and `yaml` files, so I'm thinking I was smart for what I did with my fourth option.
+- It uses `dataclasses`, which ensures the typing of your files
+- It uses `yaml` files as the config sources
+- You can specify default config values
-- But it quickly allows you to override config files from the command line or from editing the yaml file directly.
+- It quickly allows you to override config files from the command line or from editing the yaml file directly.
+- It's possible to run from the command line a single config with several different values using the `multirun` flag.
+- It gives a nice way to organize your output folder and automatically exports the fully qualified config there.
+- It will capture your logs into your output directory.
+- You can version your configs very easily.

 This demo is slick: